Stage 2 – Identifying health priorities

 Defining a core dataset is an important output of this stage and is key to enabling collation of the most relevant information to inform the agreed scope and aim of the JSNA.
 Developing an inventory of existing data and intelligence sources for a core dataset is important to keep everything in one place and can be used as the basis for future JSNAs.

 A key part of this stage to ensure that the most relevant information is being collated and where relevant to engage with key communities and partners.
-This can be done through a range of different ways (see section x regarding population involvement).
+This can be done through a range of different ways (Stage 1 – Preparation and set-up regarding population involvement).

 It is important to identify gaps in data or information at as early a stage as possible to allow exploration of ways to address these gaps, wherever possible.